archipontes/HexSystem/README.md

 ##  3. 3D printable components and parametric design

-It is possible to print the default components but the system has also been designed with parametric settings.
+It is possible to print the default components (v1) but the system has also been designed with parametric settings.

 > [Download here the Grasshopper definition](https://github.com/angelpontes/PFC/blob/master/PARAMETRIC%20DESIGN/HEX%20PARAMETRIC%20SYSTEM%20v1%20FOR%203D%20PRINTING%20IN%20MILLIMETERS.gh?raw=true "GH Sheet")

-Opening the GH sheet with [Grasshopper for Rhino](http://www.grasshopper3d.com/ "Grasshopper for Rhino") allows to change the variable parameters in which the system is based to set up new configurations.
+Opening the GH sheet with [Grasshopper for Rhino](http://www.grasshopper3d.com/ "Grasshopper for Rhino") allows to change the variable parameters in which the system is based to set up new possible configurations.

-Once all the parameters have been modified the file GH produce the 2D and 3D components required for the digital fabrication.
+Once all the parameters have been modified the file GH produce the 2D and 3D components required for digital fabrication.
 While the 2D hexagonal grid could be cut by laser, the 3D components have to be printed.

 Lunchbox plugin for GH should be installed to bake the files with the default variables.